Begging in animals: Captive animals

 Oriental small-clawed otters captive in zoos often beg, but in one study, it was found that when begging from visitors to the zoo, they only begged from those wearing blue shirts in the same shade as that worn by the keepers.
 In the same study, the environment was manipulated to test whether "boredom" or "hunger" was the primary causal factor.
 These manipulations revealed that both increased begging behavior, but this was greater for the manipulation testing the "hunger" hypothesis.

 Trained animals

 Several species of animals are trained by humans to perform begging behavior to earn money or food.

-Fishermen in the central Philippines have been feeding whale sharks young shrimp since the 1980s.
+Fishermen in central Philippines have been feeding whale sharks young shrimp since the 1980s.
 The practice makes the animals rise to the surface begging for food, for the amusement of tourists.
 Marine biologists are concerned the practice could make the fish dependent on handouts from people.

 Wildlife

 Several wild species adapt to gaining food from humans.
 Many of these animals are adults and therefore the causal factors and ethological considerations are different from those above.

 Feral donkeys in Custer State Park (US), have for many years been approaching cars passing through the park and begging for food.
 Many people bring food to the park specifically for the purpose of feeding these animals.
 The "Begging Burros" inhabit one area of the park on a hill where approximately 50 of them try to obtain any food they can.
 Custer State Park's roadway is blocked off by these animals to the point where a driver needs to sound their horn to pass and continue through the park.

 Wild elephants in Udawalawe National Park (Sri Lanka) congregate along several places on the road where fruit vendors have set up shop; people in passing vehicles stop to buy fruit and feed the elephants.

 Bottlenose dolphins beg for food from fishermen who feed them illegally in Cockburn Sound, Perth, Western Australia.
 In a decade-long study, researchers found the number of dolphins which begged recreational fishermen for food increased from one to at least 14, representing 20% of the 75 adult dolphins which live in the area.
 During the study, dolphins were seen to be learning from each other to beg and evidence of a young calf learning to beg from her mother was observed.
 Begging by dolphins occurs in other areas worldwide.